-Easy to make at home!
-Perfect for serving as canapes or with soft cheese spreads.
+Palatable Pantry’s Homemade Bagel Chips are easy to make at home and perfect for serving as canapes or with soft cheese spreads.

 You might see these crispy delicious chips show up in my food photography here and there.
 No small wonder since I make them all the time.
 The are quite simple to make and you can customize the seasoning for whatever type of bagel you are using or to go with whatever topping.
 They can also be simply seasoned with butter or oil and salt.
 But however you choose to make them, you will find them fresh and delicious from your oven in about half an hour- perfect to go with your culinary creations of soft cheese spreads, dips, or even just sliced cheese or hummus.
 They are also excellent with soup.